Crystal Cove State Park is both a beach and a wilderness area with many hiking trails.

 Moro Canyon is mostly level with a lot of shade.
-But get ready to exercise a little when you turn left at the first fork (called Poles trail).
+But get ready to exercise a little when you turn left at the first fork (Poles trail).
 There is a steep incline at this portion of the trail.

-Keep going past the ranger station and turn left into "Moro Canyon" trail which will take you back to the wood bridge and the campground.
+Keep going past the ranger station and turn left into the "Moro Canyon" trail, which will take you back to the wood bridge and the campground.
 This loop hike is about 2.5 miles.

-For example, you can take the Moro ridge to Moro canyon loop for a 5-mile hike.
-Many of the trails have a great view of the Pacific Ocean, but Moro ridge has the best continuous view.
+For example, you can take the Moro Ridge to Moro Canyon loop for a 5-mile hike.
+Many trails have a great view of the Pacific Ocean, but Moro Ridge has the best continuous view.

 Tip: Most of the trails are out in the open with no shade, so avoid going during hot weather and take lots of water with you.
 Moro canyon has some shade and follows a seasonal creek.

-Expect to find sage, prickly pear cactus, monkey ﬂowers, goldenbush, lemonade berry, deer weed, and oak.
-You can also find lots of birds, some rabbits, and some eagles.
+Expect to find sage, prickly pear cactus, monkey ﬂowers, goldenbush, lemonade berries, deer weed, and oak.
+You can also find many birds, rabbits, and eagles.

 PCH Entrance8471 N. Coast Highway